Appointed Chair from 3 June 2024

 As a former Lama Lama Traditional Use of Marine Resources Agreement (TUMRA) Coordinator and staff member of Yintjingga Aboriginal Corporation, she assisted her People to manage their land and sea country estates in partnership with Lama Lama stakeholders.
 She is a director on both the Lama Lama Land Trust, the Lama Lama Aboriginal Corporation RNTBC and member of the Lama Lama TUMRA Steering Committee.

-Manuwuri currently works for the Australian Institute of Marine Science (AIMS) in the Indigenous Partnerships Team.
-She assists in the building of partnerships between AIMS and Aboriginal and Torres Strait Islander Peoples of Northern Australia, particularly regarding the collaboration of Western Science and Traditional Knowledge/Science.
-She also visits with Traditional Owners from Northern Australia to gain consent for AIMS related Research Programs and projects.
-She leads the Indigenous cultural program at AIMS.
+Manuwuri currently works for the Australian Institute of Marine Science (AIMS) in the Indigenous Partnerships Team, as the Indigenous Cultural Leader.
+She assists in the building of partnerships between AIMS and Aboriginal and Torres Strait Islander Peoples of Northern Australia, bridging knowledge gaps, particularly regarding the collaboration of Western Science and Traditional Knowledge/Science.
+She also visits with Traditional Owners of Northern Australia to gain free, prior and informed consent for AIMS related Research Programs and projects.

 She is passionate about First Nations people having a voice in looking after, caring for and managing their own Land and Sea country Estates.
 She has engaged in various leadership, mentoring, advocacy, advisory roles and has lent her voice to assisting Traditional Owners to share their knowledge, experience, and the insight of our cultural and world views of the natural environment with others.

-Manuwuri is a member of the Traditional Owner Advisory Group of the Great Barrier Reef Foundation, Co-Chair of the Great Barrier Reef Traditional Owner Taskforce and a former Queensland member of FRDC’s Indigenous Reference Group.
+Manuwuri is the Co-Chair if the Great Barrier Reef Traditional Owner Taskforce, a member of the Traditional Owner Advisory Group of the Great Barrier Reef Foundation and the former Queensland member of FRDC’s Indigenous Reference Group.

 Appointed Director from 1 September 2024